I am a mother with a degree in zoology/pre-medicine. I like to write about traveling, science, and frugal living.

 To fully understand Nelson Mandela and the impact he had on the world, you first need to understand a little bit about the geographical and political environment that he was born into.

-There were parties that were created to oppose the harsh rules of the white minority, however, and a prominent one was the African National Congress (ANC).
-The ANC was created in 1923 in response to the harsh treatment the black majority was receiving at the hands of the white minority that held all the power.
+There were parties created to oppose the harsh rules of the White minority, however, and a prominent one was the African National Congress (ANC).
+The ANC was created in 1923 in response to the harsh treatment the Black majority was receiving at the hands of the White minority that held all the power.
 The ANC operated mainly by using tactics such as strikes, boycotts, and just general defiance to create change.

-So Nelson Mandela grew up in this environment.
-He went to good schools, and graduated from high school.
+Nelson Mandela grew up in this environment.
+He went to good schools and graduated from high school.
 After high school, he enrolled in the University College to earn a BA degree.
-However, in 1940, when he was 22, he participated in a student protest, and as a result, got expelled from the university.
+However, in 1940, when he was 22, he participated in a student protest and, as a result, got expelled from the university.
 He left and went to Johannesburg, though, where he finished his BA degree through a correspondence course.
 He started studying law at the University of Witwatersrand, but he didn’t complete his degree there.

 In December 1956, he was arrested during a countrywide police raid along with 156 other people, and he was charged with treason.
 His trial began in August of 1959.
 The trial lasted nearly three years, and on March 29, 1961, he was acquitted.